-The quality of respiratory devices have grown tremendously over recent years.
+The quality of respiratory devices has grown tremendously over recent years.
 And there are a variety of respiratory diseases that benefit from these advanced tools.

 Respiratory equipment assists with the removal of mucus from the airways and improves pulmonary functions.
 Many devices are user-friendly and allow the user to enjoy a higher level of independence than they would without it.